 In order to receive certification, and to fully benefit from the training, all participants must complete the two day consecutive training program in order to receive their certification.

 How will the Advisors stay connected to the Collaborative after the training?

 Advisors will be part of an exclusive CMHA Certified PH&S Advisor Community of Practice.
 Through the Collaborative, Advisors will receive new information about CMHA workplace initiatives including events and tools and resources.
 They will also be informed by the Collaborative of other workplace initiatives from our supporting partners.

-Contact Jordan Friesen, National Director, Workplace Mental Health more information.
+Contact Katharine Coons, National Workplace Mental Health Specialist more information.